 The SANA shall provide a unique OID for each Agency HoD.

-The SANA shall update the Contacts registry by synchronizing with the CCSDS Secretariat registry.
+The CCSDS Secretariat shall update the Contacts Registry using the access controlled interface provided by the SANA.

 The HoD entry in the CCSDS Contacts Registry shall include the role ‘HoD’.